Hire the Top 3% of Freelance Augmented Reality Developers

 Sensor-based Tracking

-As the name suggests, this type of tracking uses sensors such as accelerometer, mechanical gyroscope (these two are often collectively referred to as inertial tracking), GPS, magnetic compass, etc. They have the advantage of being good at predicting motion when fast changes occur.
+As the name suggests, this type of tracking uses sensors such as accelerometer, mechanical gyroscope (these two are often collectively referred to as inertial tracking), GPS, or magnetic compass.
+These sensors have the advantage of being good at predicting motion when fast changes occur.

 Vision-based Tracking